port-labs/port-docs/docs/tutorials/self-service-actions/getting-started.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Example - Provision Cloud Resources
+# Getting Started

 In this guide, we are going to present different methods to create an S3 bucket (e.g.), using Port Self-Service Actions.

 :::note
-Throughout this tutorial, we will use [webhook-actions](../../../platform-overview/self-service-actions/port-execution-architecture/port-execution-webhook.md), and a simple backend that listens to the webhook events.
+Throughout this tutorial, we will use [webhook-actions](../../platform-overview/self-service-actions/port-execution-architecture/port-execution-webhook.md), and a simple backend that listens to the webhook events.
+Nevertheless, you can choose to use [kafka-actions](../../platform-overview/self-service-actions/port-execution-architecture/port-execution-kafka.md) as well.

 Each action shown in this example, creates a new Entity in Port and updates action run info in order to keep track of the action status and its outcomes.
 :::